vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Copy-FiletoSddc.md

 The `Copy-FiletoSddc` cmdlet copies files to the SDDC Manager appliance.
 The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-pass` values:

-- Validates that network connectivity is available to the SDDC Manager instance
+- Validates that network connectivity is available to the SDDC Manager instance.
-- Validates that network connectivity is available to the Management Domain vCenter Server instance
+- Validates that network connectivity is available to the Management Domain vCenter instance.
-- Copies the files to the SDDC Manager appliance
+- Copies the files to the SDDC Manager appliance.

 ## Examples